jundalisay/spblist/content/en/superphysics/principles/chapter-03.md

 ---
 heading: "Chapter 3"
-title: "The Law of Conservation of Idea and the Theory of Dynamism"
+title: "Pre-Existence and the Formless Absolute Entity"
+# Desire and the Two Forces
+#, Propelled by Feelings
-date: 2020-12-29
+date: 2020-01-02
 weight: 9
-image: "/photos/objects/apples.jpg"
+image: /photos/physics/quasar.jpg
-description: "Why you only have 1 idea at a time"
+description: "Everything in existence is created by the two forces"
 icon: /icons/sp.png
 writer:
   name: Juan